 I had a long webpage that I wanted to save as a single image (e.g., JPG or PNG).
 This post describes the steps I took to achieve that, using ImageMagick.

-UPDATE: I wrote this post because I was finding that Firefox screenshot add-ons (e.g., Screenshoter, Awesome, Easy, Fireshot) were not capturing the whole length of very long webpages.
+(Note: I wrote this post because I was finding that Firefox screenshot add-ons (e.g., Screenshoter, Awesome, Easy, Fireshot) were not capturing the whole length of very long webpages.
 And perhaps there really was a limit.
-But it seems the problem may just have been in my procedure.
+Later, though, it seemed the problem may just have been in my procedure.
 I was using the screenshot add-on, telling it to capture the entire webpage, and then pasting it into IrfanView, my default image viewer.
 This would truncate the image at a certain point.
 Eventually, it occurred to me to paste from the screenshot tool directly to a large (perhaps several hundred inches long), empty canvas in Photoshop.
 And that worked: Photoshop ate the whole thing, and could produce at least a TIF capturing it all in one step — and then IrfanView could view the TIF and save it as a PNG or JPG, if desired.
-This solved most of my needs.
-I have kept the rest of this post nonetheless, in case this information about ImageMagick is useful to others.
+That seemed to solve the problem.
+And yet, later still, it didn’t.
+I was not sure what was happening there.
+I have retained the balance of this post as an alternative solution.
+Another alternative, that I tested only in Chrome, was FireShot Pro ($40; free trial): it did capture, in one image, a webpage that was too long for other add-ons to capture.)

 In a previous effort, I had started with a batch file that would capture screenshots every half-second, as I scrolled down the page.
 Then I tried using panorama-maker software (e.g., Photoshop; Microsoft’s Image Composite Editor) to combine those screenshots into a single image.
 Unfortunately, the panorama software had problems with this task: it might be able to combine only a few images at a time; it might balk at overlapping screenshots that captured a playing video, because those screenshots would capture different parts of the video and thus would not overlap precisely; it might not be able to produce an image beyond a certain length.